TheTrainingBoss/Sitefinity-Developers-Workshop/Working with Pages/readme.md

 *GetPageData()* method to return the PageData object.

 Let's start with a raw list of PageData and filter it to show standard, published pages.
-The screenshot below shows an example set of pages where we have two published pages and one in draft status.
+The screenshots below show an example set of pages where we have two published pages and one in draft status.
 In the recycle bin, there is a published page and a draft page.